isomerpages/moe-yuhuasec/_useful-information-and-links/Direct School Admissions (DSA).md

 1. Demonstrate a passion for choral singing & enjoy performing in front of an audience
 2. Have participated in a local/international competition, festival or performance (eg: SYF, singing competitions)
 3. Possess relevant experience / track record in the chosen area of performing arts (e.g. ABRSM / equivalent for Piano/ certificate from music academy / school)

-Harmonica Ensemble (Harmonica Band)
+**Harmonica Ensemble (Harmonica Band)**

+Applicants should:

-4. Be able to play a relevant musical instrument (Harmonica, Piano, Synthesizer, Guitar, Percussion instrument)
+1. Be able to play a relevant musical instrument (Harmonica, Piano, Synthesizer, Guitar, Percussion instrument)
-5. Have participated in a local/international competition, festival or performance (eg: SYF, SIBF, SNYO, National Day Parade, Mosaic Music Festival)
+2. Have participated in a local/international competition, festival or performance (eg: SYF, SIBF, SNYO, National Day Parade, Mosaic Music Festival)
-6. Possess relevant experience / track record in the chosen area of performing arts (e.g. ABRSM / equivalent for Piano/ certificate from music academy / school)
+3. Possess relevant experience / track record in the chosen area of performing arts (e.g. ABRSM / equivalent for Piano/ certificate from music academy / school)

 **Volleyball**